S-Shape Body Type: The Curvy Silhouette

 Styling the S-Shape Body Type

 The fundamental styling principle for the S-shape is to follow the curves.
-Clothing that acknowledges your body's contours will always look better than garments that fight against them.
+Clothing that acknowledges your contours will always look better than garments that fight against them.

 Dresses and Skirts

-Wrap dresses are the gold standard for the S-shape because the fabric crosses the body diagonally, honoring every curve.
-Fit-and-flare dresses that hug the waist before gently expanding also work beautifully.
+Wrap dresses are the gold standard for the S-shape.
+The fabric crosses the body diagonally, honoring every curve.
+Fit-and-flare dresses hug the waist before gently expanding toward the hem.
 Pencil skirts that end at or just below the knee showcase the hip curve without restriction.
-Avoid stiff, structured dresses that create a boxy silhouette over your natural lines.

 Tops and Blouses

 Fitted or semi-fitted tops in fabrics with slight stretch (cotton-elastane blends, jersey, modal) drape smoothly over the bust and waist.
 V-necks and sweetheart necklines elongate the neckline and complement the bust curve.
-Avoid oversized or shapeless tops that add bulk and erase your defined waist.

 Trousers and Jeans

 High-waisted styles sit at the narrowest point of the waist, anchoring the garment where it naturally wants to stay.
-Look for jeans with stretch that accommodate hip curvature without gapping at the waist.
-Bootcut and straight-leg styles balance the hip curve, while wide-leg trousers create elegant drape.
+Look for jeans with stretch (2-3% elastane) that accommodate hip curvature without gapping at the waist.

 Common Fit Challenges